 probabilistic inference in Bayesian networks with converging arrows

-trial-to-trial variability and spontaneous activity, are necessary
+neurons, such as trial-to-trial variability and spontaneous activity, are

-far in networks of spiking neurons.
+out so far in networks of spiking neurons.

 Reference: D. Pecevski, L. Büsing, and W. Maass.